 - All kids and youth are welcome in all of our worship services.

-- Nursery care is available during the 5pm service on Saturday and during the 9:00am and 10:30am services on Sunday.
+- Nursery care is available during the 9:00 am and 10:30 am services on Sunday.

 Prayer ministers are available to pray with you during Communion at the 9:00 and 10:30 am services on Sundays; there is a prayer station located at the back of the church.
 Individual healing prayer and laying-on-of-hands are also offered at our Wednesday morning Eucharist.